shinesolutions/aem-orchestrator/README.md

 INFO  c.s.a.s.OrchestratorMessageListener - Acknowledged message (removing from queue): ID:3dfea271-254c-4cef-a793-ff67a2218239
 ```

-If the Orchestrator log isn't moving but there are definately messages in the SQS queue, then something may be wrong (refer to likely causes above).
+If the Orchestrator log isn't moving but there are definitely messages in the SQS queue, then something may be wrong (refer to likely causes above).